grahammendick/navigation/README.md

     { key: 'details', route: 'details' }]
 }];
 ```
 The same methods used to navigate to a Dialog work for navigating along a Transition.
-But pass the Transition key instead of the Dialog key. i.e. 'select' rather than 'details'.
+But pass the Transition key instead of the Dialog key. i.e. _'select'_ rather than _'details'_.
 ```JavaScript
 Navigation.StateController.navigate('select');
 var href = Navigation.StateController.getNavigationLink('select');